robertc-pm/Duroair-New/src/content/about/index.md

       * **Preventing damage during material handling:** Rather than moving pieces into spray booths, prep areas, or clean rooms, Duroair customizes portable clean-air enclosures to isolate and move with each piece.
 This prevents costly damage that can happen from over-handling.

-      * **Reducing equipment expenses:** In some cases, a portable containment solution allows you to take clean air to each workpiece, which can eliminate the need for expensive overhead cranes or conveyors to move workpieces.

       * **Increasing facility/labor ROI:** Time-consuming material handling can eat into your profits because it ties up facility floor space and labor.
 Duroair’s clean-air solutions can retract to store when not in use.
 This minimizes space and labor required for material handling, enabling you to take on additional, more profitable projects in-house.
     image: /media/uploads/full-room-from-exhaust-cropped.jpg